ykutaykuta/zoo/README.md

 Your task is to complete up as many functions/levels as possible in `code.py` and submit your codes through the teams assignment.
 You need not attempt all the levels, but sure, the more the better your chances are to get into the team.
 Your functions may not be optimal (in some cases, optimality cannot even be guaranteed!).
 We would solely judge on how you approach the problem and how much effort you've put in! :)

-This problem statement comes with a sample (pretty unintelligent!) submission for level 1 problem.
+This problem statement comes with a sample (pretty unintelligent!) submission for level 1 problem (makes the bot move in random steps).
 We shall be providing sample (again, unintelligent ones!) for higher levels too.

 ## Code Structure
 There is really not much to play with.
 There is only one file named `code.py`, which you must edit and fill out the functions.
 You're encouraged to use solutions from the lower levels to solve problems of higher level.
 You can refer to the documentations in `api.py`, in case you are unsure about what a command does.